RetroColossus/chicken-quiz/readme.md

   ## About

    * This a timed quiz where you have to finish in 75 seconds.
 10 seconds are deducted for every wrong answer.
-Your final score is the time left at the end of the quiz.
+The final score is the time left at the end of the quiz.

   ## User Story